-- i.
-If an embedded electric storage device is part of the power-train, it must be of capacitor type, referred to hereafter as 'Super Capacitor'.
-Other types of embedded electric storage device (Pb, NiMh, etc. batteries) are forbidden. - ii.
-The state of charge of the Super Capacitor will be checked before and after each run by measuring the Super Capacitor voltage.
-Two measurement points (Super Capacitor voltage + and a labelled "Super Capacitor voltage") must be installed outside the vehicle to allow the voltage measurement on the starting line. - iii.
+- j) Supercapacitors - i.
+If an embedded electric storage device is part of the power-train, it must be of capacitor type, referred to hereafter as 'Supercapacitor'.
+Other types of embedded electric storage device (Pb, NiMh, etc. batteries) are forbidden. - The state of charge of the Supercapacitor will be checked before and after each run by measuring the Supercapacitor voltage.
+Two measurement points (Supercapacitor voltage + and - a labelled "Supercapacitor voltage") must be installed outside the vehicle to allow the voltage measurement on the starting line. - iii.
 The voltage registered after the run must be at least equal to the voltage registered before the run.
-In the event of the contrary, the Super Capacitor must be re-charged by running the fuel cell until their voltage is equal to the voltage registered before the run.
-The additional time required to recharge the Super Capacitor by running the fuel cell after the competition is added to the recorded time of the relevant run - iv.
-The maximum Super Capacitor voltage must not exceed that referenced in Article 1:a).

-k) Fuel cell starter battery

-i.
-Accessory battery

-If the accessory battery can be electrically isolated from the fuel cell output, the accessory battery can be used to start the fuel cell.
+In the event of the contrary, the Supercapacitor must be re-charged by running the fuel cell until their voltage is equal to the voltage registered before the run.
+The additional time required to recharge the Supercapacitor by running the fuel cell after the competition is added to the recorded time of the relevant run - iv.
+The maximum Supercapacitor voltage must not exceed that referenced in Article 57:a). - k) Fuel cell starter battery - i.
+Accessory battery battery can be used to start the fuel cell.
 The battery is considered electrically isolated when energy from the accessory battery cannot contribute to vehicle propulsion.

-ii.
+If the accessory battery can be electrically isolated from the fuel cell output, the accessory ii.
 External battery